interbr/FelixLongolius-3D-Webseite/README.md

 Maybe calm it down a little.
 It feels like I comment my software as such.

-Than: You are commonly not criminals.
 You might be lost sheep but this is dedicated to be supportive.
 Any spotlight on your activity will bring you back on track or alike.

 You can stand with your smartphone in a virtual 2 x 180° space, and that makes a lot of sense, because this flattens it everything.
 But I did not mean to suck the smartphones into the space, it is propably more a desktop (or tablet) thing, currently.
 Maybe people offer anything for smartphone-users, soon, though I meant, I see a future for smartphones and a 2 x 180° space.